-- icat.dump\queries.getAuthQueries(client) Return the queries to fetch all objects related to authorization.

-- icat.dump\queries.getOtherQueries(client) Return the queries to fetch all other objects, e.g. not static and not directly related to an investigation.
+- icat.dump\queries.getStaticQueries(client) Return the queries to fetch all static objects. - icat.dump\queries.getOtherQueries(client) Return the queries to fetch all other objects, e.g. not static and not directly related to an investigation.

 icat.helper - A collection of internal helper routines